Antonio Carracci: Life

-Antonio was greatly admired by contemporaries, such that made his early death a particularly tragic loss "nel morire che seguì nel 1618 mostrò tal contritione e sentimento che simil passaggi si vedono in pochi".
+Antonio was greatly admired by contemporaries, such that made his early death a particularly tragic loss.
 Recently, his reputation has declined, and he has been described as a small-scale and awkward mimic of his elder's works.
-His friend Giulio Mancini said he not only inherited Annibale’s studio, but also "Herede dei suoi disegni et arte fù Antonio...".
-Antonio, being as Guido put it, the ‘ultima scintilla (del) valor Caraccesco’ had in fact more invested in the Carracci studio than anyone else.
+His friend Giulio Mancini said he not only inherited Annibale's studio, but also "Herede dei suoi disegni et arte fù Antonio...".
+Antonio, being as Guido put it, the "ultima scintilla (del) valor Caraccesco" ("the last spark of the Carracci's value") had in fact more invested in the Carracci studio than anyone else.

-The original of the much copied composition of the Martyrdom of St Denis (‘St Denis effrayant ses bourreaux’) is evidently by Antonio, and the companion subject to his St Paul baptizing St Denis.
+The original of the much copied composition of the Martyrdom of St Denis (St Denis effrayant ses bourreaux) is evidently by Antonio, and the companion subject to his St Paul baptizing St Denis.

-It was not an idle encomium on Mancini’s part when he spoke that Antonio ‘mostrò gran segni di dover venir grande’.
+It was not an idle encomium on Mancini's part when he spoke that Antonio "mostrò gran segni di dover venir grande" ("showed visible signs that he would become great").
 All the same, it was easy for his identity to be subsumed to that of elder Carracci.
 Because he shared the same initials as his father and uncle, and because the Carracci often collaborated, paintings by them were often confused.
-When Padre Resta gave the drawing of the Deluge, which he had had from Bellori, to Max Emmanuel of Bavaria, he was pleased to hear that the Elector treasured the gift and kept it on a table at his bedside; but ‘lo teneva per pittura d’Annibale’.
+When Padre Resta gave the drawing of the Deluge, which he had had from Bellori, to Max Emmanuel of Bavaria, he was pleased to hear that the Elector treasured the gift and kept it on a table at his bedside; though believing it to be a painting by Annibale ("lo teneva per pittura d'Annibale").